If you are finding this post in January 2019,

 Today, I want to get the Carolina Hurricane Quilt Project underway, and to share the opportunity for you to get involved!
 The project is to provide new quilts to people on the North Carolina coast whose homes were severely damaged or destroyed by Hurricane Florence, the floods that followed, and then additionally damaged by more flooding from Hurricane Michael.
+The need is staggering, with thousands of homes damaged or completely destroyed.
+Figures released in October estimate a cost of $98 Billion for the coastal area stretching from Virginia down to Georgia, with more than $60 Billion in damage from floods and wind of that total in NC.
+Local authorities report over 600,000 homes were damaged or destroyed along the entire coast of North Carolina and including parts of South Carolina and Virginia.
 This will be a long term project, lasting until at least June of next year, and likely longer.
 It takes a year to rebuild many homes, and quilts will be needed for quite some time.

-I have made a number of arrangements to help provide new quilts to people who were devastated by this event.
+I have made a number of arrangements to help provide new quilts to people who were devastated by this event, concentrating only on the hardest hit area around Wilmington, NC.
 I have been in touch with several organizations on the coast, and all tell me that the need is incredible.
-For the six counties most heavily impacted around Wilmington NC, there are over 600 homes severely damaged or completely destroyed that have been surveyed, and they haven’t yet assessed half of the affected area.
-The number of quilts needed could be well over 1200 when all the affected areas have been evaluated.
+For the six counties most heavily impacted, there are over 4500 homes severely damaged or completely destroyed that have been surveyed, and they haven’t yet assessed the entire area.
+The number of quilts needed could be well into the thousands when all the affected areas have been evaluated.
 So, your help is desperately needed.
 If you can get your friends or local quilt group together to complete a nice size quilt, and ship a finished one, that would be wonderful.
 Wherever you are in the US, I am asking for your help in making and shipping quilts.

 In fact, I would like to challenge every quilt guild and club in the Carolinas that were not affected by the floods to commit to making and shipping at least 5 quilts per club.
 If my friends and I can do five, surely an entire club can do more.
 This disaster affected our home state, so let’s come together to help our neighbors.
 But not just NC, quilting groups all over the US can help.
 I know that even a small group quilters can make a huge difference.
 If a group of 8-10 quilters can make a few blocks each, come to a sew-in to help assemble the quilt and then chip in for batting, quilting by a longarmer (at a discount for charity but not asking for free) and shipping, think how many quilts could be made!!
 Many hands make light work, and many small donations can add up to big results, just like we did for the fire quilt project.
 Traditional or modern quilts, whatever you want to make is fine.